Sarra-majdoub/examenJava/README.md

-# E-commerce Console Application
+# E-commerce console application

-The E-commerce Console
-Application is a Java-based
-platform emulating essential
-aspects of an online shopping platform .
+#### The e-commerce console application is a Java-based platform that emulates important aspects of  online shopping platforms.
-The application incorporates features such as user authentication, product management, shopping cart operations and payment processing.
+#### This application has functions such as user authentication, product management, shopping cart operation, and payment processing.

-# Design Decisions
+## design decisions
-### 1. Object-Oriented Programming (OOP) Implementation
+### 1. Implementation of object-oriented programming (OOP).
- The project follows OOP principles to enhance code organization :
+&nbsp;&nbsp; The project follows OOP principles to improve code organization :

-##### &nbsp;&nbsp;&nbsp;&nbsp; Inheritance:  create a hierarchy of product types, with an abstract Product class serving as the base for specific categories like'Phone' and 'Jackets'.

-##### &nbsp;&nbsp;&nbsp;&nbsp;Polymorphism: treating objects of derived classes uniformly promoting flexibility and extensibility
+&nbsp;&nbsp; Inheritance: Create a hierarchy of product types using an abstract product class  as the basis for a specific category, such as "phone" or "jacket."
+Polymorphism: Treating objects in derived classes in a consistent manner, promoting flexibility and extensibility.

+## 2. Implementation of optional functions
-### 2.Optional Features Implemented
+### a.Discount
-#### a.Discounts
-&nbsp;&nbsp; Introduced a 'Order' class that manages user's purchases and apply a discount based on the code provided.
+&nbsp;&nbsp; Introduces an Order class that manages the user's purchases and provides discounts based on the code provided.
-#### b.Shipping Options
-&nbsp;&nbsp;Introduces a 'Shipping'
+### b.
+Shipping options
-class that applies the shipping option provided byt the user and adds the shipping cost to the cart.
+&nbsp;&nbsp; Introduces a "Shipping" class that applies user-specified shipping options and adds  shipping costs to  cart.

 ## Project Structure
 The project is organized into several classes,each focusing on specific